dnck/dnck.github.io/tools/dns-tool/README.md

 ## Questions

 ### Imagine this proxy being deployed in an infrastructure.
 What would be the security concerns you would raise?

+The tls-server client in the current design of the proxy can be provided with a

 denial-of-server attacks